 To promote database changes of your Sitefinity Cloud website from Development to the Staging environment, you must leverage the Export for deployment option of the Export/Import mechanisms of Sitefinity CMS.
 For more information, see Export and deploy database changes.

 NOTE: Export for deployment only exports the database structure changes.
 It cannot be used for content promotion mechanism.
 Instead, the official recommendation is to author and manage content on the Production environment, while using Export for deployment for promoting your database structure changes.

 The following diagram demonstrates your Sitefinity Cloud website Continuous Delivery setup and the role of Export for deployment in it:

 The Export for deployment mechanism enables you to export all database changes in a specific format on the file system.
 The exported files can then be added to your solution and checked in under source control.

 NOTE: The Deployment folder is not included in the Visual Studio project by default.
-You should explicitly include the folder in your project, in order to promote the changes to the next environment.
+To promote the changes to the next environment, you must explicitly include the folder in your project.

 When you are ready to promote your changes to the Live environment, you promote the same package that you have promoted to Staging.
 In a similar fashion, when Sitefinity starts it applies the database structure changes that are part of the package to the Live website database.

 To submit feedback, please update your cookie settings and allow the usage of Functional cookies.